-Even though we have had a vaccine for rubella for decades, the disease is still a lingering threat, even in the United States For several decades, it was considered to have been eradicated in this country – but it’s back.
-Again.
+Even though we have had a vaccine for rubella for decades, the disease is still a lingering threat, even in the United States For several decades, it was considered to have been eradicated in this country – but it comes back periodically.
 Most often, outbreaks in the U.S. occur in places of large populations that exist in close quarters, such as college campuses, prisons, and boarding schools, as well as close-knit neighborhoods like Amish communities where many people are not vaccinated.

 One of the dreaded "childhood diseases", rubella can also attack adults.
 When I was a child there was no rubella vaccine.
 After the MMR (measles, mumps, rubella) vaccine became available, outbreaks of those diseases in this country became so infrequent that people stopped worrying about them -- even stopped thinking about them.
 This highly contagious disease, rubella, is still out there.
 It can still cause deafness, blindness, stillbirths, infertility, and other congenital birth defects.

 While these diseases once seemed to re-emerge each spring, now they seem to emerge in crowded populations at random.
-Although the first day of winter was just last week, spring will soon arrive again, and we should watch for symptoms, especially on the campuses of colleges, universities, and boarding schools.
+Every year, as spring arrives, we should watch for symptoms, especially on the campuses of colleges, universities, and boarding schools.